The committee is elected by the members each year at our Annual General Meeting.

 Over the past four years I’ve very much enjoyed the broad scope of TASO and the fields, periods, areas and individuals it covers in its lecture series and study days.
 TASO often opens me up to topics beyond those that I usually pursue in the arts.
 My own career was as an environmental consultant and as an academic working on environmental policy – which may explain why I am fascinated by the natural materials of art (such as minerals, fibres and dyestuffs) as well as by perceptions of what is represented.
 The impact of architecture is another interest of mine.

 I moved to Oxford from London in 1993.
 I have always been interest in the Arts and visiting exhibitions and galleries.
-When I decided to reduce my working hours and subsequently retire, I was able to take up painting again.
-I was introduced to NADFAS by a friend and then discovered Oxford DFAS; attending initially as a visitor and then became a member in 2015.
-I enjoy being an active member of an organisation and took over managing the website last year.
-I now look forward to my new role as secretary.
+When I decided to reduce my working hours in the IT profession I was able to take up painting again.
+I was introduced to NADFAS by a friend and then discovered Oxford DFAS and became a member in 2015.
+I enjoy being an active member of an organisation; thus far I have helped TASO on the website, with Study Days and now I am secretary.